enonic/nextxp-template/README.md

-# Enonic ♡ NextJS: Demo app
+# NextJS ♡ Enonic : Demo application

-Enonic XP - CMS, powering frontend rendring based on NextJS
+NextJS front-end demo powered by Enonic XP.

-This is repo contains a [Next.js](https://nextjs.org/) project based on [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It also includes an integration with the CMS called Enonic Adapter.
+This is repo is based on a [Next.js](https://nextjs.org/) project based on [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It also includes an integration with the CMS called the Enonic Adapter.

+## Tutorial
+This app is the TLDR; version of the Next.XP tutorial.
+Visit the tutorial on the Enonic Developer portal: https://developer.enonic.com/docs/next.xp

 ## Usage

 1. Launch Enonic instance

 To use this project you will an running instance of Enonic, containing Next.js demo content.
-This is available by signing up to Enonic, and creating a solution using the Next.js demo template.
+This is available by signing up to Enonic, and creating a solution using the "Next.js demo" template.

 2. Check out and configure this application

-Checkout this project to your local machine and Update the `.env.development` file to reference the location of the Enonic API
+Checkout this project to your local machine and Update the `.env.development` file to reference the location of the Enonic API (you can use use either draft or master branch)

 3. Start app